AGE LIMIT: 12 Years

 - Travel to MIAMI on Day 0.
 With this option, we recommend that you overnight in any of a number of reasonably priced hotels near the airport (or elsewhere if you're spending extra time in Miami) and take a flight to Havana on the morning of Day 1.
 American Airlines currently has excellent options from Miami to Havana, including two daily flights that arrive in Havana prior to 11:00 AM.
 You may find that booking two separate round-trip tickets is best: 1) from home to Miami and back; and 2) from Miami to Havana and back.
 Or you may find a single ticket (typically with a red-eye flight or overnight layover in Miami) with scheduled arrival before 11:00 AM on the morning of Day 1.

 - Accommodations: If you are arriving early to Cuba or staying after your Cuba Unbound tour, it is important to secure your accommodations ahead of time.
 We recommend using casa particulars (houses that rent rooms) which are available via AirBNB.
-Casas are typically an easier and less expensive option (most in the $20-50 range), as compared to hotels which are extremely limited and difficult to book in Cuba.
-Travel Agencies such as Cuba Travel Services can also assist with booking homestays or hotels.
+Casas are typically an easier and less expensive option (most in the $20-50 range).
+Travel Agencies such as Cuba Travel Services can also assist with booking homestays.
 Booking through a travel agency or AirBNB allows for advance credit card payment, minimizing the cash you’ll need to carry with you.
 Make sure you have accommodations prior to booking a plane ticket.

 - Ground Transportation: Taxi transport to your casa on night 0, as well as to return to the airport on Day 1, is very simple.
 We recommend using state run taxis.
 Make sure to have the address of your destination in hand and agree on the fare before getting in the cab.